kettner25/DAT250/05-Redis/dat250-expass5.md

 I was not facing any significant technical problems.
 The only think I am not sure about is if I understood assignment with cache properly.

+Hopefully I did and presented work will be to your satisfaction.